ravenwilde/twitter-hashtag-search/README.md

 * Once, the results are displayed in a table, the user should be able to sort the data that is in the table.
 * For this exercise, do not use any third party library to connect to the Twitter API.

-All Criteria are met, however, the popular vs. recent response sometimes does not vary.
-API Documentation suggests that popular results are highly dependent upon additional parameters that are not present in this iteration of the application.
-I would need more time to figure out how to refine my query.
+All Criteria are met, however, the popular vs. recent response sometimes does not vary depending upon the hashtag searched.
+API Documentation suggests that popular results are highly dependent upon additional parameters so my query could likely be refined to facilitate better results.